Top 10 Best Sites

 We can all be Negative Nancys (or Negative Nathans!) from time to time.
 However, if she seems to be complaining about dating, work, friends, and her life more than sharing the qualities she can bring to a date or relationship or asking you about yourself — it’s time to take a pause and think about if she’s right for you.
 This is similar to how “my friends made me do this” is a somewhat pessimistic statement.

-The ultimate goal of online dating is to find someone you like and meet them offline, right?
+The ultimate goal of online dating is to find a person you like and meet them offline, right?
 When an online match keeps putting off the date, that’s cause for worry.
-Her excuses could definitely be genuine, but if it’s been weeks or months of you trying to meet her in person and she still hasn’t done it, you’ll probably want to ask her about it one last time and then move on.
+Her excuses could definitely be genuine, but if it’s been weeks or months of you trying to meet her in person (or even have a video date) and she still hasn’t done it, you’ll probably want to ask her about it one last time and then move on.

 Red flags of online dating can vary, depending on your preferences, the site you’re using, your age, your location, and things like that.
 We’ve compiled a list of eight that might apply to women more so than men.